Democrats want details of Pruitt's DC condo tied to lobbyist 'power couple'

 ABC News reported Thursday that Pruitt lived in a townhouse that is near from the U.S. Capitol complex for much of his first year in Washington, property records from 2017 show.

 The lobbyist J. Steven Hart, would not disclose how much Pruitt paid to live there and the EPA did not respond to requests for comment.
 Hart's wife, Vicki, co-owns the property.
-Vicki Hart reached on her cell phone, said she would call back to discuss the matter but never did.
+Reached late Thursday, she declined to comment.

+A source familiar with the arrangement said Pruitt rented a single bedroom in an upstairs condo unit while he searched for a permanent residence.
+He rented the unit from early 2017 until August.
+No one else occupied the unit's other bedrooms, the source said.

 Hart is the chairman of lobbying firm Williams and Jensen that lobbies on EPA policies like the Clean Air Act, according to its website.
 The firm also lobbied on issues related to the export of liquefied natural gas and represented Cheniere Energy Inc., which owned the only active Liquid Natural Gas export plant in the United States at the time.